The mention-density model: how AI search actually cites mid-market e-commerce brands

 Finding 1: Native-language GEO audits lift share of voice by 36 percentage points for brands invisible in English, but reduce it by 7 points for brands already cited

 We A/B tested 14 mid-market non-English-primary brands.
-Each brand was audited twice on the same matched category query - once in English, once translated into the brand's primary market language.
+Each was audited twice on the same matched category query - once in English, once translated into the brand's primary market language.

 | English SOV bucket | n | Mean lift in native language |